-Due to the risk of coagulation precipitated by its calcium content, Potassium Chloride in Lactated Ringer's Injection, USP must not be added to or administered simultaneously through the same tubing with citrate anticoagulated/preserved blood.
+Due to the risk of coagulation precipitated by its calcium content, Lactated Ringer's Injection, USP must not be added to or administered simultaneously through the same administration set as citrate anticoagulated/preserved blood.

 Hypersensitivity Reactions

 The infusion must be stopped immediately if any signs or symptoms of a suspected hypersensitivity reaction develop.
 Appropriate therapeutic countermeasures must be instituted as clinically indicated.